xlfe/journaldriver/README.md

 * `journaldriver` will recognise journald's log priority levels and convert them into equivalent Stackdriver log severity levels

-# Usage on Google Cloud Platform

-`journaldriver` does not require any configuration when running on GCP instances.

-1. Install `journaldriver` on the instance from which you wish to forward logs.

-2. Ensure that the instance has the appropriate permissions to write to Stackdriver.
-Google continously changes how IAM is implemented on GCP, so you will have to refer to [Google's documentation][].

-   By default instances have the required permissions if Stackdriver Logging support is enabled in the project.

-3. Start `journaldriver`, for example via `systemd`.

 # Usage outside of Google Cloud Platform

 When running outside of GCP, the following extra steps need to be